datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/resource-server/README.md

 1. For running the vertx clustered resource server, need to bring zookeeper in docker swarm as mentioned [here](../zookeeper/README.md).
 The  docker image ```ghcr.io/datakaveri/rs-dev:tag``` deploys a non-clustered vertx resource server.
 2. Define environment file ```.rs.env```.
 An example env file is present [here](example-env).
+3. Elasticserach db needs to be deployed and setup accordingly for resource server use.
+4. Immudb needs to be deployed and setup for resource server use.
+5. Postgres needs to be deployed and setup for resource server use.
+6. Rabbitmq needs to be deployed and setup for resource server use.
+7. Redis server to be deployed and setup accordingly for resource server use.
+8. AAA server needs to be deployed.
+9. Catalogue server needs to be deployed.

 ## Deploy

 Three ways to deploy, do any one of it